breadfan18/creditCards-project2/README.md

 # GA Project 2 - Credit Card Applications Tracker

 ## Swaroop's Credit Card Tracker
-Simple application to manage credit card data for vairous users.
+Simple application to manage credit card data for various users.
 You can manage yours and your family's credit cards, and build good credit habits, build an excellent score, and enjoy all the amazing credit card rewards like cash back and travel perks.

 ## Getting Started
 **Heroku Link:**